 We arrived in Fez after an 11 hour minivan ride through the Moroccan countryside.
 This was a doozy of a road trip – it was well over 100 degrees out and air conditioning that could be only used for short bursts of time in order to not overheat the car, brakes that overheated, and just a long, long journey.
 The longest time I’ve spent in a car since living back in the Midwest when I used to be too poor to take a plane!
 We arrived in Fez in the evening and our lodging was in the new city – a little more modern with internet cafes, bars, and a McDonalds…yes, a McDonalds.
 I have to admit – one of the things that I am really starting to miss is a good American burger.
 I’ve tried ordering a few and they are never the same.
 So when I heard there was a McDonalds in Fez, I knew that I could quench my craving.
 Yes, yes, yes – I’m sure many of you are appalled by this – as McDonalds is not necessarily the epitome of American burger.
 However, until you’ve set foot in my shoes, traveled for 10 months around the world, eating out every night of the week, being at the mercy of the local cuisine night after night, not being able to EVER drink water from a tap, then you can judge my eating choices!
 I sat down to my Big Mac and fries and orange juice and enjoyed every last bite…it was ecstasy.
 Ok – so there’s nothing medieval about a Big Mac; however, the real adventure started the next morning when our local guide, Hakima, greeted us bright and early.
 She was to take us on a day through Fez – the old city.
 It included a Medina tour, shopping and bargaining in the souks, visits to the pottery manufacturer, leather tannery, carpet maker, and lunch.

 The moment you entered the big arched gateway you inhaled the smell, taste and sound of the markets.
 We were surrounded by the sounds of people and music, we could smell the rich spices intermixed with the smell of olives, and your eyes were entranced by the rich colors and textures that surrounded you.
 I think I honestly walked for the first 20 minutes with a dumb stare on my face as I took it all in.
 We entered through an area of food/produce/butchers markets – which is always a site.
 The shops themselves were normally very small – no bigger than a bathroom and they were all connected with no space in between the buildings.
 The only space to walk was the narrow ‘road’ which we were sharing with a multitude of locals and donkeys.
 Many of the shops specialized in just one thing to keep things simple.
 There was a garlic shop, across from a tomato shop.
 Imagine if you owned a store the size of a closet and only sold garlic…only garlic…for your whole life.
-Personally – I would go crazy…but that’s life in the medina.
-The men that sold olives were also artists.
-They would slowly put together these elaborate olive displays intermixing patterns with the various colored olives.
+Personally – I would go crazy…but that’s life in the Medina.
+The men that sold olives were also artists, slowly putting together these elaborate olive displays intermixing patterns with the various colored olives.
 Seriously, these men should be running the olive department at Fairway…the olive displays were so pretty that you really didn’t want to buy any olives for fear of ruining the display!

 Goat and camel heads hung from big hooks on the corners of shops.
 Many of the goat heads were split open to indicate that the brain had been taken out and was probably being sold somewhere on the nearby table.
 The rest of the head was sold for the tongue, and additional meat that could be found on it.
 Like most cultures, they use all parts of the animals.
 Next to the goat heads hung long stretchy stomachs for sale.
-They were a gray/brown dull color with a ton of texture – not very appetizing to me, but to each his own.
+They were a dull grayish brown color with a ton of texture – not very appetizing to me, but to each his own.
 Full cow and goat carcasses hung from big butcher hooks outside – on display out in the hot sun.
 All of the carcasses proudly had the testicles still attached and displayed so that you knew that you were buying male meat.
 In this culture, people only ate meat from male animals, as the females were only meant for breeding; therefore, the testicles needed to be displayed so that you knew what you were getting!
 God forbid if they slip some inferior female meat in your purchase!
 We also learned that the shutters and buildings are painted blue because the color blue is thought to keep flies away.
 I’m not too sure how well that was working at the butchers…as the hanging carcasses seemed like the giant fly tape that used to hang in our garage at home!

-In the medina, there were special sections for sharpeners (scissors, knives, etc), bowl makers, dyers, tailors, jewelry makers, rug makers…every kind of trade you could imagine.
+In the Medina, there were special sections for sharpeners (scissors, knives, etc), bowl makers, dyers, tailors, jewelry makers, rug makers…every kind of trade you could imagine.
 The work was never easy…it was hard work to be done with the hands.
 The rugs were made by hand, the large brass bowls were pounded from flat metal into a bowl shape before our eyes, the silk thread was dyed from it’s virginal white to every color imaginable…it was as if you had stepped back to the middle ages.
 There were even community ovens.
-Throughout the streets you would see these young boys, about 6 years old, carrying a wooden platter with bread dough on it.
-They were taking the dough to the community oven to be baked.
+Throughout the streets you would see these young boys, about 6 years old, carrying a wooden platter with bread dough to the community oven to be baked.
 Most of the locals did not have an oven in their homes, so they all shared one in the neighborhood.
 The kids were responsible for taking it to the baker and picking it up.

-I had been anxiously anticipating seeing the leathers dying vats in Fez.
+I had been anxiously anticipating seeing the leather dying vats in Fez.
 Earlier in the year I went to a photo exhibition and saw a photo of people working in the leather vats and I had always wanted to go see it with my own eyes.
 Finally, we arrived at the famous vats of Fez.
 We went into a leather store that was situated with a great aerial view of the vats.
 It was the middle of the day – hot, hot, hot – the smell around this area was distinct – animal flesh.
 We were given sprigs of mint to smell to try to get our senses used to the foul odor.
-The vats were out in the direct sun…and were organized for leather dying and wool dying.
+The vats were out in the direct sun…and organized for leather dying and wool dying.
 The white stone vats were for wool and the brown stone vats were for leather.
 When you looked down at them it looked like a little honeycomb of activity…circular vats and men buzzing all around them.
 The vats were filled with colors made from natural materials such as plants and spices and large leather pieces were submersed and soaked in the dyes.
 These vats were big – and this was a hands-on job.
 The men would cover their bodies with Vaseline in order to keep the color from dying their skin, and then they get in the vats to properly soak the leather – imagine Lucy and Ethel in the vat of grapes…now you get the picture.
 This was not easy work – in fact – I think it ranks right up there with jobs I never want to do!
 I was mesmerized by their work though – I could have watched them all day.
 While the rest of my group shopped for leather jackets, purses, and slippers – I put on my telephoto lens and shot about 50 photos of the dyers glistening in the hot sun.

 After a delicious lunch with the locals we stopped at one of the many carpet shops next.
 Buying carpets in this part of the world is like buying a car – it is a production and a game – not to be missed.
 The carpets are beautiful and definitely one of the major commodities of this area, so it’s well worth a stop to browse.
 Yet, there really is no concept of browsing as we know it.
 It’s not like Ikea with racks of hanging rugs to patiently browse through at your leisure.
-Instead, it’s a well-oiled selling machine – one in which you are befriended, welcomed into a home, sit down and have some tea, see how the carpets are hand made, get educated on the various types of carpets and quality, and then after about 45 minutes of this friendly banter in which you now formed some kind of bond with the person – they get down to business and ask…”So, who’s interested in buying a carpet today?”
+Instead, it’s a well-oiled selling machine – one in which you are befriended, welcomed into a home, seated to have some tea, see how the carpets are hand made, get educated on the various types of carpets and quality, and then after about 45 minutes of this friendly banter in which you now formed some kind of bond with the person – they get down to business and ask…”So, who’s interested in buying a carpet today?”
 You are immediately startled out of your social world into the high finance world of carpets!
 If you say “well, I think I’m interested.”
 Then prepare yourself for another hour or so of selling, bargaining, and dropping a lot of money (all well worth it if you really were looking for an authentic handmade carpet).